 HOW CAN CBD HELP MENOPAUSAL WOMEN?

 It appears that menopause disrupts the endocannabinoid system in women.
-For this reason, CBD can be beneficial in managing some of the symptoms of menopause, as detailed below.
+So, CBD can be beneficial in managing some of the problems associated with menopause, as detailed below.

 1: LOSS OF BONE DENSITY